-9. Other Liabilities
+8. Other Liabilities

-At February 2, 2013 and January 28, 2012, other liabilities on the consolidated balance sheets consisted of the following (in thousands):
+Other liabilities consisted of the following (in thousands):

-February 2, 2013 January 28, 2012
+February 1, 2014 February 2, 2013

-Accrued payables \$ 6,355 \$ 5,177
+Accrued payables \$ 7,026 \$ 6,355

-Unredeemed gift cards 3,460
+Unredeemed gift cards 4,410 4,268

-Accrued excise taxes 3,852 4,224
+Accrued indirect taxes 3,852

+Deferred revenue 1,677 909

-Allowance for sales returns 1,227 937
+Allowance for sales returns 1,582 1,227

+Accrued legal settlement 1,250

-Other current liabilities 2,530 908
+Other current liabilities 1,739 1,621

-\$18,232 \$14,706
+Other liabilities \$21,276 \$18,232

-10. Revolving Credit Facility and Debt
+9. Revolving Credit Facilities and Debt

-We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2013 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
+We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2014 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
 The secured revolving credit facility provides for the issuance of a standby letter of credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of a commercial letter of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The amount of borrowings available at any time under our secured revolving credit facility is reduced by the amount of standby and commercial letters of credit outstanding at that time.
-There were no outstanding borrowings under the secured revolving credit facility at February 2, 2013 and January 28, 2012.
-We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.2 million at February 2, 2013 and \$0.9 million at January 28, 2012.
-The secured revolving credit facility bears interest at the Daily One Month LIBOR rate plus 1.00%.
+The secured revolving credit facility bears interest at the Daily Three Month LIBOR rate plus 1.00%.
 The credit agreement contains a number of restrictions and covenants that generally limit our ability to, among other things, (1) incur additional debt, (2) undergo a change in ownership and (3) enter into certain transactions.
-The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net loss not to exceed \$10.0 million after taxes on a trailing fourquarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and store assets not to exceed \$5.0 million in aggregate, and a minimum quick ratio of 1.25.
+The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net income after taxes of not less than one dollar on a trailing four-quarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and other intangibles and up to an aggregate of \$5.0 million of store asset impairment, and a minimum quick ratio of 1.25.
 The quick ratio is defined as our cash and near cash equivalents plus certain defined receivables divided by the outstanding borrowings.
 Our accounts receivable, general intangibles, inventory and equipment have been pledged to secure our obligations under the credit agreement.
 We must also provide financial information and statements to our lender.
-We were in compliance with all such covenants at February 2, 2013.
+We were in compliance with all such covenants at February 1, 2014.
+There were no outstanding borrowings under the secured revolving credit facility at February 1, 2014 and February 2, 2013.
+We had open commercial letters of credit outstanding under our secured revolving credit facility at February 1, 2014 and February 2, 2013 of \$0.3 million and \$0.2 million.

-Additionally, in conjunction with our acquisition of Blue Tomato, we assumed \$2.3 million in long-term debt, which relates to amounts borrowed to fund operations.
-This long-term debt had a weighted average interest rate of 1.7% and has maturities through 2021.
-Long-term debt obligations at February 2, 2013 are as follows (in thousands):
+Additionally, we have revolving lines of credit of up to 9.0 million Euro and other long-term debt, the proceeds of which are used to fund certain international operations.
+The revolving lines of credit bears interest at 1.625%-1.65%.
+There were no outstanding borrowings under these revolving lines of credit at February 1, 2014 and February 2, 2013.
+The long-term debt had a weighted average interest rate of 1.7% and has maturities through 2021.
+Long-term debt obligations are as follows (in thousands):

-February 2, 2013

-Debt obligations \$2,270

-Less: Current portion of debt obligations (1) (322)

-Total long-term debt obligations (2) \$1,948
+February 1, 2014 February 2, 2013 Debt obligations \$1,933 \$2,270 Less: Current portion of debt obligations (1) (325) (322) Total long-term debt obligations (2) \$1,608 \$1,948